 Pain and Other Notes

-Both fillers can cause some discomfort upon injection, but this varies from person to person.
-Many practitioners use a numbing agent to minimize pain during the procedure.
+Both fillers may cause some discomfort upon injection, but this varies from person to person.
+Numbing agents are generally not required.
 As with any injectable treatment, there’s a risk of side effects such as itching, redness, and tenderness, but these are generally mild and temporary.

 Book a Consultation with Dr. Rohit Kumar to Learn More About Radiesse Filler in Mississauga, Brampton, or the GTA

 Dr. Rohit Kumar is an expert in the field of cosmetic fillers and offers personalized consultations to help you determine the best treatment option for your needs.
-If you’re in Mississuaga, Brampton or the GTA and considering Radiesse or any other dermal filler, schedule a consultation with Dr. Kumar to get professional advice tailored to your specific goals and needs..
+If you’re in Mississauga, Brampton or the GTA and considering Radiesse dermal filler or any other dermal filler, schedule a consultation with Dr. Kumar to get professional advice tailored to your specific goals and needs.